 - dash white pepper

-- enough light olive oil for frying
+- enough light olive oil or vegetable oil for frying don’t have to be deep fried

 - Pulse the fish a few times until the fish is finely chopped/minced, being careful not to turn it into a paste.
 Place in a large bowl.